stemarcotti/PIV/README.md

 Particle Image Velocimetry (PIV) package developed in the Stramer Lab (King's College London, UK).

+Tested on MATLAB v2018B.
+The Curve Fitting Toolbox is required.

 This PIV code comes without a graphic user interface (GUI) and should be run in MATLAB as a script (open .m file and hit Run).
 It is used as follow.

 ### 1. Image pre-processing